-Are you experiencing "keto poop"?
-Keto poop is constipation or diarrhea on a keto diet?
-These issues can be common but there are some fixes for these.
-Let's take a look at some of the digestive issues with the keto diet.
+Are you experiencing “keto poop”?
+Is Keto poop constipation or diarrhea on a keto diet?
+These issues can be common, but there are some fixes for these.
+Let’s look at some of the digestive issues with the keto diet.

 Keto Poop: About the Keto Diet and Digestion